cczapski/tiy_assignments/final_project/content/content_volunteers.md

 * Why WorldTeach?
 * Choose Your Destination
 * Meet Our Volunteers
+* Program Costs
 * How It Works

 Separate Log In box for current volunteers?

 ### Page Content

-As a volunteer, you are:
+#### As a volunteer, you are:
-* Between the ages of 18 and 75 at the time of departure
+* Between the ages of 18 and 74 at the time of departure
 * Committing to 3 month or year-long durations (and holding a bachelor's degree for year-long programs)
-* Selecting where out of the 17 countries you'd like to teach
+* Selecting where out of the 17 partner countries you'd like to teach
 * Responsible for *some* program costs
+* Flexible, open-minded, and patient

-We believe research is everything.
+#### We believe research is everything.
 Let's take a deeper dive!

-Previews to Section Nav Items:
+#### Previews to Section Nav Items:
 * Why WorldTeach?
 * Choose Your Destination
 * Meet Our Volunteers
+* Program Costs
 * How It Works